 This course presents the conceptual and statistical foundations of the General Linear Model (GLM) and introduces a number of specific forms of the model.

 The main topic for this course is structural equation modelling (SEM), an extremely flexible data analytic technique that incorporates most other multivariate models as special cases.
-The course will address the two main components of SEM: causal modeling (or path analysis), and measurement models.
+The course will address the two main components of SEM: causal modelling (or path analysis), and measurement models.

 We have two research chairs and faculty with doctoral degrees from leading institutions around the world, including Cambridge, Cornell, McGill, Michigan, and Toronto.